 What is Grade 0 and when should I use it?

 Grade 0 is a system-reserved placeholder representing an ungraded state.
 It is not intended to indicate the lowest level of proficiency — it represents “no grade recorded.”
-Grade 0 can be deactivated in Settings > Grading Scale Settings if you do not want it to appear as a selectable option during grading.
+Grade 0 can be deactivated in Company > Settings > Grading Scale if you do not want it to appear as a selectable option during grading.
 Most organizations deactivate Grade 0 to prevent it from being confused with the lowest active proficiency level.

 Can I set different benchmarks for the same skill in different careers?